tiliv/django-bootstrap-templatetags/README.md

 * ``{% tab "label" show=True active=None %}``
     * ``label`` (required): The markup that should appear inside of the tab's ``<a>`` tag.
+    * ``id``: Optionally override the html ID value.
+By default the id is the slug of the label.
     * ``show``: A boolean switch to decide if the tab and its content panel should even be rendered.
     * ``active``: If ``True``-ish, explicitly gives or withholds the "active" class on the associated tab and panel.
 If you end up setting multiple tabs as active, that's on you, wanderer.